 - Smoking not only harms ovarian function during IVF, but threatens the health of a mother, the fetus, and the people around them breathing in second-hand smoke.
 Smoking also affects sperm health.
 Anything both partners can do to stop or decrease smoking will help with fertility.

 - Alcohol consumption and drug use should be eliminated altogether when trying to get pregnant since they negatively affect reproductive and sexual function and can cause health problems in a newborn should a pregnancy go to term.

 - Being overweight increases BMI which can contribute to infertility.
 Changes to your diet can go a long way toward preparing your body for a healthy pregnancy.
 Exercise plays a vital role as well.

 - Environmental toxins, also known as endocrine disruptors, have been contributing to worldwide decreases in fertility.
-They are hidden in our food, water, and the products we use on our bodies, in our homes and on our properties every day, as well as in the indoor and outdoor air we breathe.
-It is important to pay attention to labels, eat organic food whenever possible, and to use green products to the extent possible.
+They are hidden in our food, water, and the products we use on our bodies, in our homes, and on our properties every day, as well as in the indoor and outdoor air we breathe.
+It is important to pay attention to labels, eat organic food whenever possible, and use green products to the extent possible.

 - Sexually Transmitted Infections (STI) can negatively affect fertility so always use condoms during sex until you are in a committed relationship and you have both been tested.

 - Some prescription medications can decrease fertility or inhibit conception so check with your doctor about weaning off such medications or finding safer alternatives, if possible.